Site Approval Process

 The Clark County Combined Health District conducts site approvals at the request of local zoning officials to determine whether proposed projects (pole barn, pool or room addition) may impact on-site sewage systems and private water systems.

-Our regulations require a ten-foot isolation distance from projects to both private water systems and on-site sewage systems.
+The Ohio Administrative Code requires a ten-foot isolation distance from projects to both private water systems and on-site sewage systems.
 This ensures that these systems remain accessible for maintenance and repairs and that they are not disturbed by project activities.

 Please be aware that all properties with on-site sewage systems must maintain sufficient area for replacement of the sewage system.
 A construction project (adding a pole barn, pool or room addition) may be disapproved if it interferes with the available area for replacement of the sewage system.